An AI feature without observability is not just difficult to debug. It is a liability.

 Step 1 — Basic telemetry: Enable experimental_telemetry on all generateText/streamText calls with consistent functionId names.
 If you use Langfuse, this is sufficient to start seeing traces in the Langfuse console.

 Step 2 — Metadata fields in the data model: Add ai_model_version, ai_prompt_version, ai_classified_at, and ai_needs_review to tables that store AI output.
-Start with the most important features.
+These four fields alone make it possible to identify stale output and maintain an audit trail.

 Step 3 — Token tracking: Add ai_input_tokens, ai_output_tokens, ai_cached_tokens, and ai_cost_usd to the data model.
 Use these for per-workspace cost tracking and for identifying calls with unexpected token consumption.